QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 Cholesky Decomposition
 -----------------------

-For real, symmetric, `positive definitive <https://en.wikipedia.org/wiki/Definiteness_of_a_matrix>`_ matrices, a Cholesky decomposition is a specialized example of the LU decomposition where :math:`L = U'`.
+For real, symmetric, `positive semi-definite <https://en.wikipedia.org/wiki/Definiteness_of_a_matrix>`_ matrices, a Cholesky decomposition is a specialized example of the LU decomposition where :math:`L = U'`.

-The Cholesky is directly useful on its own (e.g. :doc:`Classical Control with Linear Algebra <../time_series_models/classical_filtering>`) but it is also an efficient factorization to solve symmetric positive definite system.
+The Cholesky is directly useful on its own (e.g. :doc:`Classical Control with Linear Algebra <../time_series_models/classical_filtering>`) but it is also an efficient factorization to solve symmetric positive semi-definite systems.

 As always, symmetry allows specialized algorithms.